threefoldfoundation/website-link-checker/README.md

 ## How the Program Exits

 Exits with error code 1 if at least one error is found, as specified with --errors flag.
 Otherwise exits with code 0.
-Note that --warnings on its will always exit with code 0.
+Note that errors set as --warnings will always exit with code 0.

 ## Program Arguments